goforashutosh/goforashutosh.github.io/index.md

 My work involves studying quantum information theory to prove security of cryptographic protocols.

-I am currently looking for opportunities in applied cryptography, particularly to build applications which enhance privacy and security of everyday users.
+I am presently looking for opportunities in applied cryptography, particularly to build applications which enhance privacy and security of everyday users.

 ## Education

 Currently, I work as a PhD student with <a href="https://www.iro.umontreal.ca/~dupuisf/" target="_blank">Frédéric Dupuis</a> at the University of Montreal.
-Prior to this, I completed my master's at the Institute for Quantum Computing, University of Waterloo and my bachelor's at the Indian Institute of Technology, Delhi.
+Prior to this, I completed my master's at the Institute for Quantum Computing, University of Waterloo working with <a href="https://lutkenhausgroup.wordpress.com/" target="_blank">Norbert Lütkenhaus</a> and my bachelor's at the Indian Institute of Technology, Delhi.

 ## Publications